 So all we really need to learn are the kana for these:

-Looking at the Unicode charts and the Wikipedia pages, I concluded that katakana was simpler overall.
-It's more geometric while hiragana is like cursive writing, which I find much more difficult to read in English.
+Looking at the Unicode charts and the Wikipedia for Katakana and Hiragana, I concluded that katakana was simpler overall.
+It's more geometric while hiragana is like cursive writing.
+I find cursive much more difficult to read in English.
 Compare katakana ro ロ or ni ニ to hiragana a あ or ne ね.
 So, let's start with katakana.

 Let's see, upper left corner, "a" is ア.
 OK, that's not too bad.
 A high horizontal line with a small hook, and a curving thing down out of the middle.
 What's next?